huggingface/blog/audio-datasets.md

 ```

 #### [TED-LIUM](https://huggingface.co/datasets/LIUM/tedlium)
-TED-LIUM is a dataset is based on English-language TED Talk conference videos.
+TED-LIUM is a dataset based on English-language TED Talk conference videos.
 The speaking style is oratory educational
 talks.
 The transcribed talks cover a range of different cultural, political, and academic topics, resulting in a
 technical vocabulary.
 The Release 3 (latest) edition of the dataset contains approximately 450 hours of training data.
-The validation and test data is from the legacy set, consistent with earlier releases.
+The validation and test data are from the legacy set, consistent with earlier releases.

 ```python
 tedlium = load_dataset("LIUM/tedlium", "release3")